 There are two important forms for the recording of injuries.
 The Log of Work-Related Injuries and Illnesses (NJOSH-300) is a listing of work-related injuries and illnesses that should be maintained throughout the year.
 Injuries and illnesses are entered into the Log within 7 days of being notified of the injury/illness.
 Five years of NJOSH-300 Logs must be readily available to NJPEOSH inspectors.
 The second form is the annual summary of work-related injuries, NJOSH 300A Summary of Work-Related Injuries and Illnesses.
 This summary is posted at each work establishment from February 1 through April 30.
 Logs should be removed from bulletin boards and filed after April 30.
-Injury logs and summary logs must be maintained for each department.
+Injury logs and summary logs must be maintained for each department, for example: one log must be kept for the Police Department and a separate log must be kept for the Department of Public Works, Fire Department, etc.